Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon

-Our scenario explains Pluto’s present retrograde rotation in the Solar system, see panel (c) in Figures \ref{fig:1to1}, \ref{fig:e_variation}, and \ref{fig:1to1_negative}.
-All these figures show various situations with Pluto's initial spin prograde, and Charon's initial orbit retrograde.
+Our scenario explains Pluto’s present retrograde rotation in the Solar system, as evidenced by Figures \ref{fig:1to1}--\ref{fig:1to1_negative} (panels (c)), which show various initial spin configurations of Pluto and Charon.
 In Figures \ref{fig:1to1} and \ref{fig:e_variation}, Charon's initial spin is set retrograde, while in Figure \ref{fig:1to1_negative} it is set prograde, i.e., concordant with that of Pluto.
 We found that the initial spin of Charon has little bearing on the character and time scales of the orbital evolution and tidal heating because Charon's contribution to the total angular momentum is relatively small.
-Moreover, in additional study cases with increased ice shell viscosity ($\unit[10^{16}]{Pa\;s}$ instead of $\unit[10^{14}]{Pa\;s}$) or with a fully frozen Charon's hydrosphere, we observed that Charon can get temporarily locked into higher spin-orbit resonances (between 3:2 and 7:2) which can be maintained for up to $\unit[0.5]{Myr}$.\\
+In an additional set of cases (Figures \ref{fig:supp1} and \ref{fig:supp2}, Appendix \ref{A2}), where we increased the ice shell viscosity ($\unit[10^{16}]{Pa\;s}$ instead of $\unit[10^{14}]{Pa\;s}$) and solidified Charon's hydrosphere, we observed that Charon can get temporarily locked into higher spin-orbit resonances (between 3:2 and 7:2), which can be maintained for up to $\unit[0.5]{Myr}$.\\

-The existing images of canyons on Charon indicate that it once had an internal ocean \citep{Rhoden2023}.
-At the same time, simulations of thermal and orbital evolution show that Charon's present-day interior is fully solidified \citep{Amirs}.
-As proposed by \citet{Rhoden}, the absence of tidally-oriented fractures implies two possibilities for the ocean's fate, which can also be applied to the specific case of Charon's capture.
-One option is that the ocean, resulting from accretion and radiogenic heating, froze early on and stayed frozen throughout the capture and the subsequent circularisation.
-Another option is that the ocean was sustained by tides even after capture~---~and stayed molten until the end of circularisation.